 Implement a comprehensive and vigorous compliance program.
 Corporations can be found criminally or civilly liable through the acts of an employee or agent, even if that person is acting against company policy.
-Because any corporation may find itself with a rogue employee or agent, the most effective way for a corporation to avoid or mitigate liability is through a comprehensive and vigorous compliance program, a fact demonstrated by DOJ's and the SEC's very public declination of prosecution/enforcement against Morgan Stanley in 2012.
-Accordingly, any corporation that conducts business abroad, or with non-U.S. governmental entities, should input an FCPA-specific compliance module into its compliance program for both its U.S. and non-U.S. operations.
+Because any corporation may find itself with a rogue employee or agent, the most effective way for a corporation to avoid or mitigate liability is through a comprehensive and vigorous compliance program.
+Any corporation that conducts business abroad or with non-U.S. governmental entities should input an FCPA specific compliance module into its compliance program for both its U.S. and non-U.S. operations.

 An effective compliance program is far more than policies in a binder.
 Effective controls must be designed and maintained.
-The organization must track, vet, and appropriately monitor such things as promotional accounts, charitable giving, entertainment expenses, and the use of and payments to middlemen, consultants, agents, and distributors.
-All relevant managers, employees, and agents, such as independent sales representatives, must receive regular training.
+The organization must track, vet and appropriately monitor such things as promotional accounts, charitable giving, entertainment expenses and the use of and payments to middlemen, consultants, agents and distributors.
+All relevant managers, employees and agents, such as independent sales representatives, must receive regular training.
 Contracts and other agreements, where appropriate, should contain FCPA clauses and certifications.
 Periodic FCPA audits must be conducted, and any violations of the policy or the law should be dealt with appropriately.
 Finally, a senior manager should have direct responsibility over the program.